 One Week Onward

-Getting a rescue dog is a huge commitment, and you should be prepared to invest a lot of time and love into your dog.
+Deciding to adopt a pet of any kind is a huge commitment, and you should be prepared to invest a lot of time and love into your dog.

-Have you struggled to acclimate your new rescue into your home?
+Have you struggled to acclimate your new dog into your home?
 Share your rescue stories, successes, and tips with us in the comments below!